 For Oozing Wound, part of the point of making aggressive music is to be different, and the first step towards achieving that is to mess around with song structures.
 “We jam a lot, some songs have gone through a few different iterations before we nail it,” Weil says.
 “Some bands like set structures of 'verse, chorus, colo blah blah,' which we've done, but just as a starting point.
 The only rule I’ve ever had is that the chorus shouldn’t ever happen more than three times, and twice is already pushing it.”

-That is the most common trait among the bands making meaningful thrash today: breaking the mould and rewriting the rules.
-None of these bands wants to be “the next Slayer” – they want to be the first of whatever it is they are.
-Because revival thrash was so concerned with honouring its idols and colouring inside the lines, it only makes sense that its final form is only interested in changing the game altogether.
+That is the most common trait among the bands making meaningful thrash today: breaking the mold and rewriting the rules.
+None of these bands wants to be “the next Slayer”—they want to be the first of whatever it is they are.
+Because revival thrash was so concerned with honoring its idols and coloring inside the lines, it only makes sense that its final form is only interested in changing the game altogether.